 What system could better demonstrate both God’s mercy and justice?

 Calvinists, in explaining Romans 8:28-30, emphasize God’s “foreknowing” of those He predestines, and the special nature of that knowing as something much more than foresight or perception of the future.
 And they’re right.
 Biblically speaking, to “know” is to have a close, intimate relationship with the one known.
-But it is odd that they sign-on to Paul’s enumeration here when Paul himself puts “foreknew” first – before any predestination.
+But they refuse to acknowledged their God’s intimate foreknowledge of the one known’s response to God’s call.
+It is quite odd that they sign-on to Paul’s enumeration here when Paul himself puts “foreknew” first – before any predestination.
 Don’t they believe that the choosing – the electing – comes first?
 Yes, they do.

 As noted earlier, the entire passage is addressed to “those who love God”: in this case, the Christ followers in Rome.
 If one expresses his love for God by his obedience to His Son, why should it surprise anyone that God, who commands this love from us, would know that person intimately?
 After all, God’s purpose is in redeeming all of His created humanity, as Hosea informed us (Hosea 2:23), and Paul attested to Timothy.